 Similarly, banks consider unsecured loans a riskier financial product than those secured by property, which could mean higher rates and payments.
 Keep this in mind when comparing a loan offer from U.S. Bank with offers from other lenders.

 Am I eligible for a U.S. Bank Premier Loan?

 To be eligible for a loan with U.S. Bank, you need to:

 - Be a current U.S. Bank member.
-U.S. bank requires borrowers to set up autopay from a Silver Gold or Platinum checking account.
+U.S. bank requires borrowers to have a Silver, Gold or Platinum account for at least 120 days.

 - Have excellent credit.
 Borrowers with a credit score of 760 or higher qualify for the lowest rates.

-- Have verifiable income.
+- Have a verifiable source of income.
 You must be able to provide proof of employment and other forms of personal income.